FREQUENTLY ASKED QUESTIONS

-The different belts are shown on the GKI Belt system page.
+The different belts are shown on the GKI Belt section of this website.
 Any questions in relation to the belts or syllabus please contact Sensei John.

 The karate uniform is called the Gi.
-This can be ordered on line.
-The links below go to the amazon web site and the Gi make is Blitz - which is high quality and long lasting.
+This can be ordered on line - either Blitz or amazon are a good option.
+The Blitz Gi is a high quality and long lasting option.

 When ordering a Gi, please note the height of the student before ordering - for example, Sensei John is 173 cm tall, and the Gi ordered would be either a size 4 (170) or 5 (180).